NetworkBlockDevice/nbd/doc/proto.md

     the client included data).

-    When this command succeeds, the server MUST NOT preserve any per-export state (such as metadata contexts from `NBD_OPT_SET_META_CONTEXT`) issued before this command.
-The
+    When this command succeeds, the server MUST NOT preserve any negotiation state (such as a request for `NBD_OPT_STRUCTURED_REPLY`, or metadata contexts from
-    server MAY preserve global state such as a client request for `NBD_OPT_STRUCTURED_REPLY`; however, a client SHOULD defer
-    stateful option requests until after it determines whether encryption is available.
+    `NBD_OPT_SET_META_CONTEXT`) issued before this command.
+A client SHOULD defer all stateful option requests until after it determines whether encryption is available.

     See the section on TLS above for further details.